Nilpotent (Anti-)BRST and (Anti-)co-BRST Symmetries in 2D non-Abelian Gauge Theory: Some Novel Observations: Equivalence of the Coupled Lagrangian Densities: Continuous Symmetry Considerations

-We would like to mention here that there are differences between the CF-condition ${B + \bar B + (C\times \bar C)} = 0 $ (existing for the non-Abelian 1-form gauge theory in the context of (anti-)BRST symmetry transformations for {\it any} arbitrary dimension of spacetime) and the CF-type restrictions that appear in the context of (anti-)co-BRST symmetry transformations for the 2D non-Abelian 1-form gauge theory.
+We would like to mention here that there are differences between the CF-condition ${B + \bar B + (C\times \bar C)} = 0 $ (existing for the non-Abelian 1-form gauge theory in the context of (anti-)BRST symmetry transformations for {\it any} arbitrary dimension of spacetime) and the CF-type restrictions that appear in the context of (anti-) co-BRST symmetry transformations for the 2D non-Abelian 1-form gauge theory.
 Whereas the latter conditions ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$ are {\it perfectly} (anti-)co-BRST invariant [i.e. $s_{(a)d}({\cal B}\times C) = 0$, $s_{(a)d}({\cal B}\times\bar C) = 0$] quantities, the same is {\it not} true in the case of CF-condition ${B + \bar B + (C\times \bar C)} = 0. $ It can be checked that:

-The above transformations show that the CF-condition $B + \bar B + (C\times \bar C)= 0$ is (anti-)BRST invariant {\it only} on the hypersurface defined by the restriction $B + \bar B + (C\times \bar C)= 0$.
-Furthermore, the (anti-)BRST symmetry transformations are absolutely anticommuting (i.e. ${\{s_b,s_{ab}}\} = 0$) {\it only} on the hypersurface described by the CF-condition ${B + \bar B + (C\times \bar C)} = 0 $.\,However, the absolute anticommutativity of the nilpotent\,(anti-)co-BRST symmetry transformations (i.e.\,${\{s_d, s_{ad}\} = 0}$) is satisfied $without$ any use of ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$.
-In other words, the absolute anticommutativity of the (anti-)BRST symmetry transformations does not need any kinds of restrictions from outside.
-We shall see, later on, that the above CF-type restrictions (i.e. ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$) appear at the level of algebra obeyed by the conserved charges (derived from the Lagrangian densities (1)) when we demand the absolute anticommutativity of the co-BRST and anti-co-BRST charges.
+The above transformations show that the CF-condition $B + \bar B + (C\times \bar C)= 0$ is the (anti-) BRST invariant quantity {\it only} on the space of quantum fields defined by the restriction $B + \bar B + (C\times \bar C)= 0$.
+Furthermore, the (anti-)BRST symmetry transformations are absolutely anticommuting (i.e. ${\{s_b,s_{ab}}\} = 0$) {\it only} on the space of quantum fields defined by the CF-condition ${B + \bar B + (C\times \bar C)} = 0 $.\,However, the absolute anticommutativity of the nilpotent\,(anti-)co-BRST symmetry transformations (i.e.\,${\{s_d, s_{ad}\} = 0}$) is satisfied $without$ any use of ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$.
+In other words, the absolute anticommutativity of the (anti-)co-BRST symmetry transformations does not need any kinds of restrictions from outside.
+We shall see, later on, that the above CF-type restrictions (i.e. ${\cal B}\times C = 0$ and ${\cal B}\times\bar C = 0$) appear at the level of algebra obeyed by the conserved charges [derived from the Lagrangian densities (1)] when we demand the absolute anticommutativity of the co-BRST and anti-co-BRST charges.

 As pointed out earlier, we have seen that $s_{(a)d}({\cal B}\times C )= 0$ and $s_{(a)d}({\cal B}\times \bar C) = 0$.
 Thus, these CF-type constraints are\, (anti-)co-BRST invariant and, therefore, they are physical and theoretically very useful.
 As a consequence of the above observation, the Lagrangian densities ${\cal L}_B $ and ${\cal L}_{\bar B}$ can be {\it modified} in such a manner that ${\cal L}_B $ and ${\cal L}_{\bar B}$ can have the {\it perfect} (anti-)co-BRST symmetry invariance(s).
 For instance, we note that the following modified versions of the Lagrangian densities, with fermionic ($\lambda ^2 = \bar\lambda^2=0,\,\bar\lambda\lambda+\lambda\bar\lambda = 0)$ Lagrange multiplier fields ${\lambda }$ and $ {\bar\lambda }$, namely;